vuanhduy/vuanhduy.github.io/_posts/2023-11-16-single-responsibility-principle.md

 ```

-While this implementation appears sound, issues arise when the need for display functionality arises - drawing a rectangel to a screen.
+While this implementation appears sound, issues arise when the need for display functionality arises - rendering a rectangel to a screen.
 A common mistake is to extend the `Rectangle` class with display-related methods:

 ```C++
 class Rectangle {